jboss-fuse/spring-boot-camel-xa/README.md

 # Spring-Boot Camel XA Transactions Quickstart

-This example demonstrates how to run a Camel Service on Spring-Boot that supports XA transactions on two external transactional resources: a JMS resource (ActiveMQ) and a database (PostgreSQL).
+This example demonstrates how to run a Camel Service on Spring-Boot that supports XA transactions on two external transactional resources: a JMS resource (A-MQ) and a database (PostgreSQL).

 External resources can be provided by Openshift and must be started before running this quickstart.